MathsJam/mathsjam-site/gathering/uk/archive/2025/index.md

 What happens when you pair knitting with Haskell?

-#### Harlan Connor: The iterated prisoner's dillemma or: how I learnt to stop worrying and love the bin

-We present a comprehensive socioeconomic, game theoretic, and microeconomic examination of a single case study: trying to get a household bin in Liverpool.

 #### Nancy Blachman: Mathematical Magic

 Mathematical magic has its own curious charm.
 It delights, confounds, and entices audiences to think about how the trick works.